CrossTheRoadElec/Phoenix5-Documentation/source/ch14_MCSensor.rst

 ------------------------------------------------------
 Sensor phase describes the relationship between the motor output direction (positive vs negative) and sensor velocity (positive vs negative).
 For soft-limits and closed-loop features to function correctly, the sensor measurement and motor output must be “in-phase”.

+.. note:: Talon FX automatically phases your sensor for you.
+It will always be correct, provided you use the getSelected* API and have configured the selected feedback type to be integrated sensor.